ruslanmv/webclone/docs/AUTHENTICATION_GUIDE.md

 - **Rate Limiting** - Too many requests from the same IP
 - **CAPTCHA Challenges** - Human verification systems

-WebMirror includes multiple strategies to handle these challenges.
+WebClone includes multiple strategies to handle these challenges.

 ---

 ## ✨ Built-in Stealth Features

-WebMirror automatically enables stealth mode when you use the Selenium service:
+WebClone automatically enables stealth mode when you use the Selenium service:

 ### 🛡️ What's Included